Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 - Set - It's like an array but all values must be unique
 - Object - Keys must be unique

-**Option 1 Using a Set:** Assuming you have array of all category names.
+**Option 1 Using a Set:** Assuming you have an array of all category names.

 ```JS
 // Make a set from an array all values of the set will be unique!